unity3d-jp/StreamingImageSequence/Documentation~/en/StreamingImageSequencePlayableAsset.md

 * **Folder**
   The folder where the image files are located
 * **Images**
   The images inside the folder.
-  We can reorder the images by dragging the image file name up/down.
+  Can be reordered by dragging the image file name up/down.
 * **Reset Curve**.
   Reset the curve timing in the PlayableAsset to be linear.
+* **Show UseImageMarkers**.
+  Show/hide UseImageMarker of each frame.
+* **Reset UseImageMarkers**.
+  Reset UseImageMarkers of all frames.